neuronflow/neuroradiology-server-issue-tracking/rules.md

 ## provide contact details when running code on the server
 make sure your contact details are provided to the server administration and that you are reachable.
 Otherwise your computation might be canceled without prior notice.

+## work in progress
+current rules are a work in progress and subject to change.